TosbackCgusBridge-Bot/CGUs-versions/Paidcontent/Privacy Policy.md

 Third Party Websites/Social Networking Sites

-If you choose to use any third party website or service that is integrated with Gigaom, including a third party social networking or blogging site, such as LinkedIn, Facebook, Twitter or WordPress (“Third Party Websites”)â€”or if you use any Gigaom application provided through any Third Party Websiteâ€”we may receive Information, including Personally Identifying Information, from such Third Party Websites, including, but not limited to:
+If you choose to use any third party website or service that is integrated with Gigaom, including a third party social networking or blogging site, such as LinkedIn, Facebook, Twitter or WordPress (“Third Party Websites”)—or if you use any Gigaom application provided through any Third Party Website—we may receive Information, including Personally Identifying Information, from such Third Party Websites, including, but not limited to:

 *   Name
 *   Nickname or Username